HendrikKuehne/belief_propagation/README.md

     * Which part of the algorithm breaks down when moving from trees to loopy graphs?
 Kirkley et Al claim that the effect of long loops is negligible, how can this be understood in terms of messages and their normalization?
 * Why are long loops negligible?
     * Many runs of the BP algorithm give exact results when only long loops are present, which is what Kirkley et Al claim in their paper; they do not give a source though.
+    * :arrow_right: Loops behave like vector iterations, which is not how Kirkleys algorithm works; it is in fact detrimental to the accuracy.
+Vector iterations require many iterations, however, and the longer the loop the more iterations one needs to reach vector iteration territory.
+Long loops will (probably - this is what I expect) introduce larger errors, when one does more iterations in the BP algorithm.
 * Why do we normalize by dividing by $\chi^{3/4}$ in `construct_network`?
 * What does Christian mean when he refers to the second method of constracting the TN (`block_bp`) as "approximate contraction based on modified belief propagation"?
 That method is exact.
     * :arrow_right: This method is based on the "Block Belief Propagation" algorithm (Arad, 2023: [Phys.
 Rev. B 108, 125111 (2023)](https://doi.org/10.1103/PhysRevB.108.125111)), which is not exact in general.